January 28, 2017; re-written October 15, 2019; revised January 20, 2021 (#13)

 - More details in the first few subsections in the “Living Dhamma” section.

-11. At that stage, one may be able to comprehend the anicca nature of the rebirth process.
+11. At that stage, one may comprehend the anicca nature of the rebirth process.
 The truth of the rebirth process that nowhere in the 31 realms can one find happiness.

-- Then one will also “see” that one is genuinely helpless if stayed in this rebirth process (samsāra).
-Thus one will get rid of ditthi vipallāsa (that this world is of atta nature) and truly “see” the “anatta nature.”
+- One will also “see” that one is genuinely helpless if stayed in this rebirth process (samsāra).
+Thus one will get rid of diṭṭhi vipallāsa (that this world is of atta nature) and truly “see” the “anatta nature.”

 12. saññā (pronounced “sangnā”) comes from “san” + “gnāna,” which means “wisdom” about “san.”
 But regular humans have only viparita saññā or saññā vipallāsa: they do not see “san” as bad.

-- Removal of saññā vipallāsa requires getting rid of ditthi vipallāsa which in turn requires attaining sammā ditthi.
-Then one will be able to perceive the benefits or the harm in each speech or action that one is about to make.
+- Removal of saññā vipallāsa requires getting rid of diṭṭhi vipallāsa which in turn requires attaining sammā diṭṭhi.
+Then, one will perceive the benefits or the harm in each speech or action that one is about to make.

 Removal of Vipallāsa